giftofjehovah/DevHub/README.md

     - Visitors to the site will be able to save their searches and results.
     - Developers will be able to connect to each other.
 - Other APIs
-    - Possiblity of adding on other APIs which provide more user details (e.g. job experience, education)
+    - Possiblity of adding on other APIs which could provide more user details (e.g. job experience, education)